-Skilled professionals, ensuring that animals stay within their natural environments and have the best chance at survival there, are at the heart of this line of conservation work.
+Skilled professionals who ensure animals stay within their natural environments and have the best chance at survival are at the heart of this line of conservation work.

 7) Climate awareness educator

-And, since all life on earth is affected by climate, conserving natural environments and animals means that we need to have more climate awareness.
+All life on Earth is affected by climate change.
+In order to safeguard natural environments and animals, we need to have more climate awareness.

-Global public health projects focus on assisting communities in understanding how healthy environments promote human health, and how humans affect the environments we live in.
-This may mean hosting community workshops in India, or conducting research to support educational initiatives in Cambodia.
+Global public health projects focus on assisting communities in understanding how healthy environments promote human health, and how humans affect the environments they live in.
+This may mean conducting research to support educational initiatives in Cambodia.

 8) Environmental disaster responder

-This line of work often requires flexibility and the desire to take on short-term positions that are incredibly impactful.
-But there are lots of projects that persistently work toward buffering communities from the effects of natural disasters.
+This line of work requires flexibility and the desire to take on short-term positions that are incredibly impactful.

 Projects that focus on community development all year round can address the long-term effects of natural disasters.

-For example, in 2015 the British Broadcasting Corporation (BBC) reported on a 7.8 magnitude earthquake that shook the ground between the cities of Kathmandu and Pokhara in Nepal.
-This earthquake destroyed infrastructure and made access to natural resources such as water a significant challenge.
+For example, a 7.8 magnitude earthquake in Nepal, in 2015, shook the ground between Kathmandu and Pokhara, destroying infrastructure and impeding access to natural resources such as water.